January 28, 2020 – Aaron Cavagnolo

 Judgement versus Policy Based Companies

-There are two main types of companies: judgement based and policy based.
-Guide schools follow the culture of the company.
+There are two main types of rafting companies: judgement based and policy based.
+Rafting guide schools follow the culture of the company.
 Judgement based companies tend to focus on building skills and then teaching guides to critically decide how to apply those skills based upon the situation.
 I’m a fan of judgement based training because it makes guides more adept at adjusting to the variety of conditions we see in multi-day wilderness trips.

 Policy based companies also focus on building skills but they are more directive regarding the application of skills.
 Typically, rapids are memorized with guides being told how and where to enter a rapid and what commands to use.
 Safety practices such as where to have rafts waiting at the bottom of rapids are also memorized.
 Dam release rivers tend to have more of a focus on memorizing while free flowing rivers vary more throughout the season necessitating an ability to read whitewater.